Standardized Cumulants of Flow Harmonic Fluctuations: elliptic-power Distribution

+One can do the same calculation for different centralities and find $\alpha$ and $\varepsilon_0$.
+The result is presented in Fig.~\ref{alpha_epsilon_central}.
+As can be seen in Fig.~\ref{alpha_epsilon_central}(a), by increasing the centrality, $\alpha$ decreases, in agreement with Ref.~\cite{Yan:2014afa}.
+From Fig.~\ref{alpha_epsilon_central}(b), one finds that for $n=2$ the parameter $\varepsilon_0$ is nonzero for noncentral collisions.
+The reason is that the net ellipticity is nonzero in noncentral collisions due to the collision geometry.
+However, for $n=3$, the parameter $\varepsilon_0$ is almost zero for all centralities because there is no net triangularity for spherical ions and symmetrical collisions.
+The numerical values of $\alpha$ and $\varepsilon_0$ will be used in the following sections.

-For $n=2$, it is already well-known \cite{Yan:2014afa,Giacalone:2016eyu} that the distribution is left-skewed in the $\varepsilon_{2,x}$ direction.
-We have demonstrated this result in a two dimensional histogram in Fig.\ref{EllipticPowerFit}(a).
-For $n=3$ however, $\varepsilon_0$ is almost zero (Fig.\ref{alpha_epsilon_central}(b)) and in this case, no apparent skewness\footnote{We define the skewness systematically in section \ref{cumulSec}. } is observed in the distribution.
-Although it is not exactly clear why the MC-Glauber distribution is skewed, we can still explain it for the Elliptic-Power distribution as follows: suppose the sources are distributed via a 2D Gaussian with the width in the $x$ axis ($\sigma_x$) being larger than that in the $y$ axis ($\sigma_y$) and also with the vanishing cross term.
+For $n=2$, it is already well known \cite{Yan:2014afa,Giacalone:2016eyu} that the distribution is left skewed in the $\varepsilon_{2,x}$ direction.
+We have demonstrated this result in a two-dimensional histogram in Fig.~\ref{EllipticPowerFit}(a).
+For $n=3$, however, $\varepsilon_0$ is almost zero [Fig.~\ref{alpha_epsilon_central}(b)] and in this case, no apparent skewness\footnote{We define the skewness systematically in Sec.~\ref{cumulSec}. } is observed in the distribution.
+The skewness of the elliptic-power distribution can be explained in the following.
+Suppose the sources are distributed via a 2D Gaussian with the width in the $x$ axis ($\sigma_x$) being larger than that in the $y$ axis ($\sigma_y$) and also with the vanishing cross term.
 The latter means the larger axis of the almond is fixed along the $x$ axis.
-Using these assumptions, it turns out that the average of $\varepsilon_{2,y}$ is equal to zero while $\varepsilon_{2,x}$ gets a non-zero average.
+Using these assumptions, it turns out that the average of $\varepsilon_{2,y}$ is equal to zero while $\varepsilon_{2,x}$ gets a nonzero average.
+Based on the above assumptions, no skewness would be observed in the $y$ direction while the distribution is skewed in the $x$ direction.
+The reason for the latter statement is as follows.
+The distribution along the $y$ axis is narrower than that of along the $x$ axis.
+In other words, the sources are more probable to be generated along the $x$ axis rather than the $y$ axis.
+Therefore, the distribution of the $\varepsilon_{2,x}$ is more concentrated on the right side of the average, which means that it is left-skewed.
+For central collisions [or for $n=3$ in Fig.~\ref{EllipticPowerFit}(b)] with $\la\ve_{2,x}\ra=0$ the distribution in Fig.~\ref{EllipticPowerFit}(a) becomes rotationally symmetric and consequently nonskewed.\footnote{ In Ref.~\cite{Giacalone:2016eyu}, the skewness of the distribution $p(\ve_{2,x},\ve_{2,y})$ is explained as follows: By construction we have $\ve_2=\sqrt{\ve_{2,x}^2+\ve_{2,y}^2}\leq1$ [see \eqref{eccentisities}].
+As a result, $p(\ve_{2,x},\ve_{2,y})$ is bounded in the unit circle, and $\la \ve_{2,x} \ra \neq 0$ leads to the skewness. }